 \item \textbf{ Point C} is the only fixed point at which both the flatness condition and the stabilization of the extra dimension can be achieved simultaneously.
-The universe appears flat for all the EoS parameters due to the constant $\Omega_c$ in Table \autoref{tab:1}, but exact stabilization occurs only on the line $2w_5-3w+1=0$ as also expressed in \cite{bringmann1} while solving field equations in the context of a static extra dimension with $\dot{b}=\ddot{b}=0$.
+The universe appears flat for all the EoS parameters due to the constant $\Omega_c$ given in Table \autoref{tab:1}, but exact stabilization occurs only on the line $2w_5-3w+1=0$ as also expressed in (\cite{bringmann1}) while solving field equations in the context of a static extra dimension with $\dot{b}=\ddot{b}=0$.
 Within the plane $-1\leq w,w_5 \leq 1$, Point C as an attractor can never satisfy $\Omega_h=0$.
 Therefore it is necessary to allow $w_5<-1$ and impose the condition $w<-1/3$ so that the system goes into a state with both stabilized extra dimension and vanishing curvature.
-Again, another Kasner-type solution \footnote{In \cite{UED2}, $c_3=\frac{1-3w+2w_5}{1+(n-1)w-nw_5}$ where $c_3=\Omega_h$ in our case and $n=1$.} obtained in \cite{UED2} appears at this point as one of the states that may naturally be achieved along the time evolution of the autonomous system in Eq.\autoref{eq:dynsys} for which the solution curves reach Point C asymptotically.
+Again, another Kasner-type solution\footnote{In (\cite{UED2}), $c_3=\frac{1-3w+2w_5}{1+(n-1)w-nw_5}$ where $c_3=\Omega_h$ in our case and $n=1$.} obtained in (\cite{UED2}) appears at this point as one of the states that may naturally be achieved along the time evolution of the autonomous system in Eq.\autoref{eq:dynsys}.

 This particular fixed point has two transcritical bifurcations one of which occurs on the curve $w_5(w_5-3w+1)+1=0$ with Point D and the other on the line $w_5 = 3w - 2$ with Point A.